wenshan1/UA-AnsiC/README.md

 Open the Visual Studio Command Shell .
 Make sure that perl installed on the build machine and the path executable is available in the path.
 Any perl will do, even cygwin.
-Download and extract the latest openssl-1.0.1/1.0.2 source tar ball to the besides the stack root folder.
+Download and extract the latest openssl-1.0.2 source tar ball to the stack root folder.
 Then cd to the root folder and execute build_win32.bat or build_win64.bat depending on your target architecture.
 This will automatically build openssl, the OPC UA Stack and the sample server.
 Dependencies are not supported, it will always be a full build.